shichao-an/notes/docs/dda/ch1.md

 In this book, we search for ways of increasing agility on the level of a larger data system, perhaps consisting of several different applications or services with different characteristics.

 The ease with which you can modify a data system, and adapt it to changing requirements, is closely linked to its simplicity and its abstractions: simple and easy-to-understand systems are usually easier to modify than complex ones.
 But since this is such an important idea, we will use a different word to refer to agility on a data system level: *evolvability*.

+### Summary

+In this chapter discusses some fundamental ways of thinking about data-intensive applications.

+An application has to meet various requirements in order to be useful:

+* Functional requirements: what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways.
+* Nonfunctional requirements: general properties like security, reliability, compliance, scalability, compatibility, and maintainability.

+This chapter details reliability, scalability, and maintainability.

+There is no easy fix for making applications reliable, scalable, or maintainable.
+However, there are certain patterns and techniques that keep reappearing in different kinds of applications.
+In the next few chapters we will take a look at some examples of data systems and analyze how they work toward those goals.

+Part III of this book will cover patterns for systems that consist of several components working together, such as the one in [Figure 1-1](figure_1-1.png).